 It's a great time to pause and make a list of what's important to you with the speed at which life moves.
 If you don't do this now.
 It'll be Valentine's Day.
 And you're going to wonder how you already burned up a 10th of the year without even having a really clear idea of where you're headed.
 And so the benefits of sitting down and writing down your goals and priorities are pretty enormous.

-But there's five reasons that I think it's great to do that now.
+But there are five reasons that I think it's great to do that now.
 The first is just priority.
-Making a list of your goals gives you clarity around how to prioritize your time and your money.
+Making a list of your goals gives you clarity about how to prioritize your time and your money.
 There are so many things calling for our attention these days.
-If you're not crystal clear on what's important to you and where you want to end up, then it's really easy to get caught up saying yes to every opportunity that comes your way, whether it's work or volunteering or family commitments.
-And one of the greatest benefits that you can give yourself and your family is learning how to say no to things that distract from what your real priorities are.
+If you're not crystal clear on what's important to you and where you want to end up, then it's really easy to get caught up in saying yes to every opportunity that comes your way, whether it's work or volunteering, or family commitments.
+And one of the greatest benefits you can give yourself and your family is learning how to say no to things that distract from your real priorities.

-The third reason to make a list of your priorities is it not only gives you clarity around your time and your money, but clarity around your relationships.
-When you have a good idea of what's important to you and how you want to be present in those relationships, again, you're better enabled to say no to opportunities, engagements, dinners, other commitments that are going to steal from the relationships that are most important to you.
-And honestly, maybe there is no more important reason to make a list of your goals than this one.
+The third reason to make a list of your priorities is it not only gives you clarity around your time and your money but clarity around your relationships.
+When you have a good idea of what's important to you and how you want to be present in those relationships, again, you're better enabled to say no to opportunities, engagements, dinners, and other commitments that are going to steal from the relationships that are most important to you.
+And honestly, maybe there is no more important reason to list your goals than this one.

-The fourth thing that I see, though, is friends and clients who make a list of their priorities have greater confidence as you move through the year, saying yes to the time and the financial and the relational opportunities that move you towards your goals and no to the things that will distract from your goals.
+The fourth thing that I see, though, is friends and clients who make a list of their priorities have greater confidence as they move through the year, saying yes to the time and the financial and the relational opportunities that move them toward their goals and no to the things that will distract from your goals.
 You feel more confident.
-You'll know you're on track for the things that you value and your life isn't being watered down by the opportunities that are just depriving you of what's most important to you.
+You'll know you're on track for the things you value and your life isn't being watered down by the opportunities that are just depriving you of what's most important to you.

 And then the fifth thing is an increased sense of freedom.
 Sometimes people object to writing down goals or resolutions or priorities and making a plan because they feel like it's going to constrict their spontaneity or their impulsiveness.
 And my experience is almost the exact opposite as you become clear about what's important to you and how to spend your time and your money and your relationships.